sandstorm-io/sandstorm/docs/administering/sandcats.md

   to access your server.

 Note that if you are using sandcats.io free HTTPS certificates, we suggest also backing up and restoring the contents of `/opt/sandstorm/var/sandcats/https`.
-This is merely a suggestion, not a hard requirement, because Sandstorm will request new certificates at startup.
-However, if your server makes lots of requests and requests more than about 5 active certificates per week, you will run afoul of the sandcats.io anti-abuse protections.
-Your server will keep retrying and the sandcats.io service will permit it to get certificates again when one of your certificates expire, typically about 1 week.
-Therefore, it is smart to minimize the number of requests you make to the Sandcats HTTPS service.
+This is a suggestion rather than a hard requirement; Sandstorm will request new certificates at startup.
+However, if your server makes lots of requests, you will run afoul of the sandcats.io anti-abuse protections.
+See the [Diagnosing "Not Authorized" problems](#diagnosing-not-authorized-problems) section for details.

 ## Diagnosing "Not Authorized" problems

-If you see `Not Authorized` in your log files, you might somehow have the wrong certificate in `/opt/sandstorm/var/sandcats`.
-If so, email support@sandstorm.io and we will attempt to help you.
+If you see `Not Authorized` in your log files, you might have the wrong certificate file in `/opt/sandstorm/var/sandcats`.
+You can fix this problem by requesting a new certificate through the email recovery flow; for now, this requires using `install.sh` on a throwaway VM.
+Once you have a new certificate, you can copy it to your server.

+Another reason you might see `Not Authorized` in the log files is if your server has run afoul of sandcats.io's defense in depth against Sandstorm bugs.
+The HTTPS certificate service within `sandcats.io` will reject new certificate requests if your server has more than approximately 5 active certificates per week; this code exists to prevent a Sandstorm bug from requesting many thousands of certificates.
+If you are constantly requesting new certificates, you can request only about 5 before being automatically blocked in this way.
+Typically, your server will keep retrying and the sandcats.io service will permit it to get certificates again when one of your certificates expire.

+In either case, if you need further help, please email support@sandstorm.io!

 # Terms of service, privacy policy, & contact information